karliszigurs/expert-waffle/README.md

 However, the following is left for next iteration:

-* Fractional currency support - currently only integer values are implemented (Implementing proper multi-currency, multi-denomination handling would be outside the scope of "about one day" - BigDecimal is a wrong answer)
+* Fractional currency support - only basic support is added and needs further work to handle conversions between different-fractionals (e.g. USD<>JPY) currencies correctly.
 * Managing clients and accounts is not implemented - database is pre-seeded with example accounts
 * Integration of "proper" external database.
 Currently we use H2 in-process one.
 * Containerization (e.g. docker compose use)